Please click here to view a copy of the City of Summit Hurricane Sandy After Action Report.

 Never go near a downed power line, even if you think it is no longer

 carrying electricity.
 Do not try to remove trees or tree limbs from

 Many Summit residences sustained damaged electrical service to their homes, over and above whatever storm damage affected the utility distribution grid.
 In cases where a home’s electrical service has been damaged, JCP&L will not re-energize the dwelling’s electrical service until it has been properly repaired by a licensed electrical contractor and inspected by the City.
 The first step is to retain a NJ-licensed electrical contractor to make all necessary repairs to your service entrance and associated wiring.
 This repair can start as ‘emergency work’ prior to obtaining a permit, but an electrical permit is still required.
 The City’s Construction Office is issuing these permits ‘on the spot’ if complete (including the electrical contractor’s license seal press) and is waiving all construction permit fees associated with storm repair.
 JCP&L will not re-energize the service until they receive a ‘cut-in card’ from the City indicating that we have inspected the repairs and they have been approved.
 These procedures have been streamlined to facilitate service restoration, but the primary objective is to ensure the home’s electrical system is safe prior to start-up.
 Residents with questions can call the Construction Office at (908) 273-6408.
 The office is open weekdays from 7:00 a.m. until 4:30 p.m.

 For train information please go to NJ Transit's website and for bus information please go to Lakeland Bus.
-Residents can park in any of our resident parking lots and there is availability.
+Residents can park in any of our resident parking lots .
 Non-residents can park at the Broad Street East Lot.
-Questions, please contact Summit Parking Services Agency at 908-522-5100 or email at email@example.com.
+Questions, please contact Summit Parking Services Agency at 908-522-5100 or email at firstname.lastname@example.org.